bnbullock/UFOs/README.md

 ## Results

-- As you can see from the screen capture below we were able to inclease the filtering panel to 5 attributes.
-Each attribute allows for more granular drill down of the data to meet all filters entered.
+- As you can see from the screen capture below we were able to increase the filtering panel to 5 attributes as requested by the client.
+Each attribute allows for more granular drill down of the data by executing the filtered search of each filter entered.
 By default there are 'placeholder' values shown for each attribute that allows the website user to clearly understand what needs to be entered for each filter.
--

 ![Website](/static/images/panel2.png)

 ### How to perform Searches